-Site Options: Ardingly
+Site Options: Ardin gly

-Settlement Category: 3 Residual Need: 26
+Settlement Cated Residual Need: 2

 Reasonable Alte rnative es for Assessment

 A: Land west of S Selsfield d Road.
 SHELAA#832.
-Units: 100.
+Units: 70 .

 Objective A - Selsfield Road Assessment

 1 - Housing ++ This site option is makes a significant contribution towards the residual housing need, and has demonstrated a reasonable prospect of deliverability.

-- This site option is located more than a 20 minute walk from the nearest GP surgery. ++ This site option is located less than a 10 minute walk from the nearest primary school. ++ This site option is located less than a 10 minute walk from the nearest convenience store. + This site option would encourage the growth of communities.
-0 This site option is has no areas at risk from flooding, and has not suffered from flooding in the past. - This site option is on green field land.
-0 There are no formal biodiversity designations (Ancient Woodland, SSSI, Local Nature Reserve, etc) on or adjacent to this site.
-This site is wholly within the High Weald AONB and has been assessed as having a moderate impact upon the landscape due to the scale of development.
-This site option has no constraints in terms of listed buildings, but has a less than substantial harm (low) on Ardingly Conservation Area. ?
+2 - Health - This site option is located more than a 20 minute walk from the nearest GP surgery.
+3 - Education ++ This site option is located less than a 10 minute walk from the nearest primary school.
+4 - Retail ++ This site option is located less than a 10 minute walk from the nearest convenience store.
+5 - Communities + This site option would encourage the growth of communities.
+6 - Flood Risk 0 This site option is has no areas at risk from flooding, and has not suffered from flooding in the past.
+7 - Land Use - This site option is on green field land.
+8 - Biodiversity 0 There are no formal biodiversity designations (Ancient Woodland, SSSI, Local Nature Reserve, etc) on or adjacent to this site.
+9 - Countryside 1 This site is wholly within the High Weald AONB and has been assessed as having a moderate impact upon the landscape due to the scale of development.
+A previous scheme for 100 units was appraised at Regulation 18 stage as "".
+A reduced scheme is likely to have a lesser impact on the AONB by nature of a reduction in developable area.
+10 - Historic - This site option has no constraints in terms of listed buildings, but has a less than substantial harm (low) on Ardingly Conservation Area.
+11 - Transport ?
 This site option on its own is unlikely to contribute to negative impacts on the highways network.
-In-combination modelling of the package of preferred option sites will be tested as part of the evidence supporting the Site Allocations DPD. ?
+In-combination modelling of the package of preferred option sites will be tested as part of the evidence supporting the Site Allocations DPD.
+12 - Energy/Waste ?
 This site option is going to impact on the amount of waste generated, due to additional population generated from housing as well as during construction.
-This option should seek to recycle materials and make best use of resources, including using sustainable construction techniques and renewable energy in accordance with District Plan policies. ?
+This option should seek to recycle materials and make best use of resources, including using sustainable construction techniques and renewable energy in accordance with District Plan policies.
+13 - Water ?
 This site option is going to impact on the amount of water used and wastewater generated, due to additional population generated from housing as well as during construction.
-This site option should seek to minimise water use, including using sustainable construction techniques in accordance with District Plan policies. ++ This site option performs positively against this objective as the sites are in close proximity to the village centre. + This site option would provide housing to meet the identified housing need, and therefore aligns with job projections. + This site option would encourage investment by businesses within Mid Sussex, as an increasing workforce means a larger jobs pool for potential employers to call upon. $\checkmark$ ++ ++ 0 - 0 - ? ? ?
+This site option should seek to minimise water use, including using sustainable construction techniques in accordance with District Plan policies.
+14 - Regeneration ++ This site option performs positively against this objective as the sites are in close proximity to the village centre.
+15 - Employment + This site option would provide housing to meet the identified housing need, and therefore aligns with job projections.
+16 - Ec.
+Growth + This site option would encourage investment by businesses within Mid Sussex, as an increasing workforce means a larger jobs pool for potential employers to call upon.
+Conclusion \checkmark

 This site performs relatively well against the SA framework.
-There is a 'Very Negative' impact against objective (9) due to its location within the High Weald AONB, however the AONB unit have concluded that there is Moderate Impact as opposed to High Impact.
+There is a 'Negative' impact against objective (9) due to its location within the High Weald AONB, however the AONB unit have concluded that there is Moderate Impact as opposed to High Impact and may be reduced as a result of its reduced scale since originally assessed (Regulation 18 stage: 100 units).
 As the District Plan strategy anticipates growth at Ardingly, and there are a number of positive impacts against social and economic criteria, the positive impacts from progressing this site for allocation outweigh the negative impacts.